kisinga/Dukahub/docs/customer-features/auth-and-access.md

 At a high level:

-- A **role** is a named bundle of permissions (e.g. “Dukahub Admin”, “Cashier”, “Stock Controller”).
+- A **role** is a named bundle of permissions (e.g. “Dukarun Admin”, “Cashier”, “Stock Controller”).
 - Roles are assigned **per channel** (business).
 - An administrator (user) can have multiple roles across multiple channels.